amingilani/spring-boot-tutorial/README.md

 This is the story of how I went from zero to Spring Boot in seven days, and how you can too.
 This entire article is based on my experience alone.
 Expect plenty of Nodejs and Ruby references.

+## Goal

+For this project, we'll be creating a Spring app that lets us sign in, and get advice.

+### Prerequisites

+It is assumed that you:

+  - Can use Git
+  - Are comfortable with the command line
+  - Have prior programming experience

 ## Spring

 The Spring Framework is Platform that provides you the building blocks to